Fast

 God dreamed bigger for me than I could ever have for myself.
 He got me there to the site of awe and wonder and the journey was slow, forty years.
 It was well worth the wait.
 Some things we need fast.
 Some things we need to do fast.
 But the things that really matter deep in our soul, the journey to the top of a mountain, the degree which took years to earn, the birth of your children; those things take time.

-come to you.
+come to those who wait.